utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

     1. User selects option forget password.
     2. User write his email.
     3. User opens a message with his new password.
-    5. Use use his new password to login.
+    5. User use his new password to login.
     6. Use case ends.

 ## **Non-functional requirements**